craftercms/docs/source/site-administrators/studio/user-interface-configuration.rst

 where:

-* PATTERN_TO_EXCLUDE is a prefix of items to hide from the Sidebar ``Site Explorer``
+* PATTERN_TO_EXCLUDE is a prefix of items to hide from the Sidebar

-Let's take a look at an example using the a site created from the Website Editorial blueprint, to hide the folder ``/site/website/articles/2021/3``.
+Let's take a look at an example using a project created from the Website Editorial blueprint, to hide the folder ``/site/website/articles/2021/3``.

-Here's the site tree before the ``2021/3`` folder is hidden
+Here's the Sidebar before the ``2021/3`` folder is hidden

 .. image:: /_static/images/site-admin/ui-folders.png
    :alt: Configurations - User Interface Configuration Folder Structure
-   :width: 25 %
+   :width: 20 %
    :align: center

 |